 Warnings and side effects of using vitamin E supplements internally

 You should consult with your doctor before using supplements for internal use.
 There can be certain side effects, which include:-

 - Interference with certain medications, including chemotherapy.

-- Negative side effects if you take too much, therefore it’s crucial to follow dosage instructions carefully and from your medical professional.
+- Negative side effects if you take too much.
+Therefore it’s crucial to follow dosage instructions carefully and from your medical professional.